 “Let food be thy medicine, and medicine be thy food.”

-Many experts on health and nutrition advice that – if possible – the major part of our diet should be fishes, fruits and vegetables.
+Many experts on health and nutrition advice that – if possible – the major part of our diet should be fish, fruits and vegetables.

 Moreover, some are rich in natural fish oil or omega 3, and other minerals most beneficial to health; but, usually, low in fat.

-Nature-fed fishes, taken from ocean, rivers or lakes are good sources of supply.
-Conversely, artificial-fed fishes should be restricted or, at least, minimized; except those natural or organic-cultured ones.
+Nature-fed fish taken from ocean, rivers or lakes are good sources of supply.
+Conversely, artificial-fed fish should be restricted or, at least, minimized; except those natural or organic-cultured ones.

 Incidentally, in ancient times, some seafoods or crustaceans were categorized as unclean, such as: crabs, lobsters, shrimps and various of shells, among others.

 Crustaceans and shells are considered scavengers, garbage collectors or vacuum cleaners of the sea.